loicpennequin/create-v3-app/packages/docs/src/pages/docs/folder-structure.md

 ### 📁prisma

 You will find the Prisma schema file in this folder at `/prisma/schema.prisma`.
-This is where you define your database schema and models, and is used when generating the Prisma Client usint `yarn prisma db push` or `yarn db:sync`.
+This is where you define your database schema and models, and is used when generating the Prisma Client using `yarn prisma db push` or `yarn db:sync`.

 ### 📁scripts

 This folder would contain external scripts you would need for tooling, like custom vite plugins for example.
-It comes with a `postcss-jit-fix` that is a fork of the [PostCSS-jit-props](https://github.com/GoogleChromeLabs/postcss-jit-props) plugin, to add supporte for Vue's `<style scoped >`.
+It comes with a `postcss-jit-fix` that is a fork of the [PostCSS-jit-props](https://github.com/GoogleChromeLabs/postcss-jit-props) plugin, to add support for Vue's `<style scoped >`.

 ### 📁src/components